 Press Conference/Photo Op. at Cold Spring Harbor Library and Environmental Center’s new rain garden

-The Nassau and Suffolk County Soil and Water Conservation Districts in cooperation with the Cold Spring Harbor Library and Environmental Center, the Oyster Bay-Cold Spring Harbor Protection Committee and Friends of the Bay will create a rain garden/native tree planting to protect Cold Spring Harbor from stormwater runoff.
+The Nassau and Suffolk County Soil and Water Conservation Districts in cooperation with the Cold Spring Harbor Library and Environmental Center, the Oyster Bay-Cold Spring Harbor Protection Committee and Friends of the Bay have created a rain garden/native tree planting to protect Cold Spring Harbor from stormwater runoff.
 This project will not only serve as a way to protect Cold Spring Harbor’s water, but also as an educational opportunity for those involved and those who go to see it.

 Rain gardens are shallow depressions designed to absorb storm water runoff from surfaces such as roofs, parking lots, and driveways.
 Without rain gardens, the storm water will continue to flow into the storm drains and waterways leading to problems such erosion, water pollution and flooding.
 Covered with native plants and flowers, rain gardens are both beautiful and functional.
 The garden’s size is determined by the amount of water expected to flow into it.
 When it rains, the garden fills with a few inches of water and allows the water to slowly filter into the ground rather than running off into storm drains.
 This is more efficient than a patch of lawn, as rain gardens allow 30% more water to soak into the ground.
 Rain gardens have environmental benefits of returning rain water to the ground, renewing ground water and aquifers, and reducing storm water runoff.
 Additionally, rain gardens reduce mosquito breeding by removing standing water, and also create a habitat for birds and butterflies, all while serving as an aesthetically pleasing attribute.